muazrana/group-project/README.md

  14.    numwrd = str(wrd)[3:len(str(wrd))-2] + str(num)[3:len(str(wrd))-2]
  15.    response = ''.join(random.sample(numwrd, len(numwrd)))
  16.    return (response)

+ #IAM roles

+ IAM is a Amazon services and can be found on the management console Shuffle needs to be given an IAM role to be able to access the other lambda functions.
+The IAM role given was Lambda_full_acess_4_Lambda
+ The EC2 instance you have spin up to build the app image on also needs to be given an IAM role to be able to access the RDS you have made and the lambda functions.
+The roles given for EC2 was AmazonRDSFullAccess and AWSLambdaFullAccess.

 # Using RDS (Amazon Relational Database Service)
 __"Creating the database"__ In AWS console, search for RDS and create the database and follow the given steps: